 Only after mastering a good level of free, flowing, tensionless legato we can move to learning staccato.
 Don’t spend too much time practicing it, though – staccato is not that difficult to play.
 There are different types of staccato – involving the fingers, the movement of the wrist or the entire arm.
 The exact form depends on the character of the performed piece or passage.
 I usually tell my students to imagine a cat playing with a toy on a string – her paws are soft and flexible, but the claws are always sharp and ready for action!
 Staccato is the same – the short, playful sound is achieved by ‘clawing’ at the keyboard as if the surface is at the same time attracting the fingers and burning them.

 If learned too soon (before the correct non-legato technique becomes a natural reflex), staccato can seriously jeopardize the quality of your sound, making it superficial and affecting the ‘breathing’ of the wrist.

 Actually, this is the most important thing, the ‘red line’ that unifies all forms of articulation and one of the main pillars of professional piano playing: your wrist should ALWAYS be flexible, no matter if you play non-legato, legato or staccato.
 A ‘petrified’, ‘crystallized’, immobile wrist is the core of most piano related problems: a harsh (or superficial) mechanical sound, tension (and its consequences – muscle pain and hand injuries), and, of course, the impossibility to progress and play complicated pieces and passages.

 So, never forget to breathe – literally, by taking a deep breath and allowing it to relax and fortify your body and oxygenate your brain… and metaphorically, by relaxing your wrist each time your play non-legato or staccato… and by keeping a flowing, tensionless movement of the wrist while playing legato.
 This technique, combined with constant mindful practice, is the key to continual progress and fulfilling results.

-If you enjoyed this tutorial, here are some other piano learning and practice topics you’ll like:
+If you enjoyed this free online piano tutorial, here are some other piano learning and practice topics you’ll like: